fanbyprinciple/d2l-fanbyprinciple/ch8_recurrent_neural_networks/readme.md

 introduce in minibatch sampling?
 How can we fix the problem?
     All the sentences have different number of words so we wont be able to get a minibatch tha tis uniform. we can pad data.

+## Recurrent neural network

+1.

+we introduced n-gram models, where the conditional probability of word xt at time step t only depends on the n − 1 previous words.

+If we want to incorporate the possible effect of words earlier than time step t − (n − 1) on xt, we need to increase n.

+However, the number of
+model parameters would also increase exponentially with it, as we need to store |V|n numbers for a vocabulary set V.

+Hence, rather than modeling P(xt
+| xt−1, . . . , xt−n+1) it is preferable to use a
+latent variable model

+p(xt | xt−1, . . . , xt−n+1) = p(xt |ht-1)

+where ht is the hidden state of the RNN.

+CUrrent hidden state ht can be calculated as a function of f(xt | ht-1)

+2. When we donthave hidden state then H =  Phi(XW + B) where H is the intermediate layer and O = Phi(HW + B) is the output layer

+3. When we do have hidden states then,

+Ht = phi(Xt * W + Ht-1 * W +B)
+Output = HW + B